 To remain compliant with HIPAA, all PHI-related data must be encrypted at rest and in sync.
 Such data encryption guarantees data transmission security during data transfer and prevents hacks.

-Implement an audit mechanism
+Implement an Audit Mechanism

 You should be able to track down who exactly is using the app and what actions these users are taking.
 In essence, such audit controls call for unique user identification.